Schlumberger/geothermal/README.md

 Details of the expected results and comparison to analytical solutions can be found in the paper by [Stacey & Williams, 2017](https://publications.mygeoenergynow.org/grc/1033860.pdf)

+To run these examples, download the `SGP-TR-42` directory and note that the relative path to the `INCLUDE` files in the `inc` directory must be maintained.

+If you encounter any issues running these files, please contact [Mike Williams](mailto:miw@slb.com)